TheOdinProject/curriculum/git/foundations_git/commit_messages.md

 *   <a class="knowledge-check-link" href="https://cbea.ms/git-commit/#intro">What are two benefits of having well-written commit messages and a good commit history?</a>
 *   <a class="knowledge-check-link" href="https://cbea.ms/git-commit/#limit-50">How many characters should the subject line of your commit message be?</a>

+### Additional Resources

+This section contains helpful links to related content.
+It isn’t required, so consider it supplemental.

+-   One way to formulate high information commit messages is to follow a template.
+[Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) is a popular commit message template that you can explore.